QuestPDF/QuestPDF-Documentation/docs/api-reference/page.md

 ```

 ::: danger
-Because of the practical layout limitations, the maximum page height is limited to 14400 points (around 5 meters).
+Because of practical layout limitations, the maximum page height is limited to 14400 points (around 5 meters).
 :::

 ## Global text style

-The QuestPDF library provides a default set of styles that applied to text.
+The QuestPDF library provides a default set of styles that are applied to text.

 ```csharp
 .Text("Text with library default styles")
 ```

-You can adjust the text style by providing additional argument:
+You can adjust the text style by providing additional arguments:

 ```csharp
 .Text("Red semibold text of size 20").FontSize(20).SemiBold()
 ```

-The option above introduces overrides the default style.
+The above option above overrides the default style.
 To get more control you can set a default text style in your document.
-Please notice that all changes are additive:
+Please notice that all changes are additive as shown in the following example

 ```csharp{9-10,22-23,27-28}
 public class SampleReport : IDocument